Marie Angélique de Scorailles: Aftermath

 Historian Antonia Fraser suggests that Marie Angélique died from pleuro-pneumonia induced by tuberculosis.
-In view of the fact that she was known to have suffered from a persistent loss of blood after her miscarriage, another doctor suggested that when she lost her baby, a fragment of the placenta lodged in her uterus.
+As she was known to have suffered from a persistent loss of blood after her miscarriage, another doctor suggested that when she lost her baby, a fragment of the placenta lodged in her uterus.
 An alternative suggestion is that she was killed by a rare form of cancer, which occasionally develops after a cyst on the placenta is expelled during pregnancy.
 The probability is that she died from complications arising from her earlier miscarriage.

 At court, several courtiers wrote about the duchess's death.
 According to Ernest Lavisse and Bernard Noël, "Two miscarriages caused her to lose favor with the king."
 The Duchess of Orleans claimed that it was certain the duchess was poisoned by Madame de Montespan, and suspected that the poison was administered in her milk.
 Despite the medical findings, rumours persisted that the Duchess of Fontanges died from poisoning.